o2alexanderfedin/AI-demos/Design_Document_Prompt_Gateway_RESTful_API_LLM.md

 Description:
 *The Prompt Gateway accesses the Transformation Plugins via their respective RESTful endpoint URLs. *

 ### *Actors:*

 - Prompt Gateway

 ### *Pre-conditions:*

 - The Prompt Gateway is configured with the Plugins.

 ### *Post-conditions:*

 - The Prompt Gateway has accessed the Transformation Plugins.

 ### *Flow:*

-- The Prompt Gateway sends a request to the Plugin's RESTful endpoint URL.- The Plugin receives the request and establishes a connection with the Prompt Gateway.
+- The Prompt Gateway sends a request to the Plugin's RESTful endpoint URL.
+- The Plugin receives the request and establishes a connection with the Prompt Gateway.